a weblog of wordplay

 VANADIC = AACDINV VATICAL = AACILTV VIADUCT = ACDITUV VICINAL = ACIILNV VICUNAS = ACILNSV VINCULA = ACILNUV VICTUAL = ACILTUV VARUSES = AERSSUV VIMINAL = AIILMNV VIRUSES = EIRSSUV VIRGINS = GIINRSV

 Leave a comment on LOGOLOG about the article: V for Very Difficult

-two thousand, eight hundred and seven
+eleven thousand, four hundred and eighty-seven

 times since it was begun.